JuanTrobajoPR/EMNIST-Classifier-with-CNNs/README.md

 ## Summary

 This project involves building a Convolutional Neural Network (CNN) to classify images from the EMNIST dataset.
 The goal is to achieve accurate character recognition, which can then serve as a foundation for more complex AI-driven applications.
+All details and explanation of the implementation are contained in the attaches `.ipynb` file in the main branch of this repository. **Please consult `Juan_Trobajo_Flecha_Classification_CNN_EMNIST.ipynb` for further technical information on the project.**

 ## Background